 - Failure of the bone to fully heal

 - Stiffness of the big toe joint

 Visit the best rated bunion removal doctor to explore your surgical and non-surgical treatment options.
 Dr. Solomon can explain what is the cause of your deformity and how to correct or remove it.
 Often people have a bunion deformity on both feet and correcting both deformities at the same time is referred to as a bilateral bunionectomy.
 We recommend correcting the deformity one foot at a time but in some instances, a bilateral bunion surgery may be indicated.

-All symptoms, potential procedural, bunion removal options should always be discussed with your local podiatrist or New York bunion surgeon Dr. Solomon after a thorough consultation and examination for an accurate diagnosis and treatment plan.
+All symptoms, potential procedural, bunion removal options should always be discussed with your local podiatrist or bunion surgeon Dr. Solomon after a thorough consultation and examination for an accurate diagnosis and treatment plan.